AlexandreTO/Expense-Project/README.md

 # Expense Project

 A small project for now.
-This is just an expense project that I am working on to hone / expand my skills.
+This is just an expense project that I am working on to hone / expand my skills mainly on the backend side.

 I will add more functionalities once I feel like the base is done and whenever I find a good implementation / idea for it.